 - Full-color pictures

-3. Italian Cookbook: Famous Italian Recipes That Satisfy
+3. Italian Cookbook: Famous Italian Recipes

 Want to recreate great restaurant-like Italian food?
 This book by Mario Mazzo reveals baking secrets for 27 great Italian recipes.
 The Italian Cookbook: Famous Italian Recipes That Satisfy helps you cook like an Italian chef in no time.

-This book contains recipes for your favorite pizza, rainbow cookies, tiramisu, chicken parmesan, including other foods and desserts.
+This book contains recipes for your favorite pizza, rainbow cookies, tiramisu, and chicken parmesan, including other foods and desserts.
 Additionally, the first half has bonus content: pizza stories and tips on how to create the best, mouth-licking, restaurant-style food ever.